x7upLime/andrewdomain/content/posts/mail_install-en.md

 In the "Receiving Options" I prefer setting a reasonable amount of minutes after which to have Evolution check for new emails, which is literally the first option of the bunch.

-The "Sending Email" form just needs the hostname for the Postfix service, in our case mail.blog.jacket.lime:465
+The "Sending Email" form wants to know the hostname/port for the Postfix service, in our case it will be mail.blog.jacket.lime:25 without any encryption.
+It is worth mentioning that port 25 is the port for MTA-to-MTA transmission, and not our MUA-to-MTA, which should be one of 587 or 465, that would require extra configuration and hence it was avoided.
+Just remember it is not a best practice.
+Another thing worth mentioning, is that the mail submission works automatically and without authentication, just because the host where the Evolution client is, is part of the network listed in Postfix's **mynetworks** parameter, that enables clients to **submit or relay** mails without authentication.
+Everything outside *mynetworks* would need SASL authentication.
 ![set email transport in evolution](/posts/images/evol_config__transp.png "set email transport in evolution")

 Then some other trivial options and that should be it.